mcc85s/FightingEntropy/Records/readme.md

 ...is knowing that there are (0) people you can go to, and say "I think someone is spying on me..."

 That's the key takeaway, IF someone from a foreign intelligence service IS committing espionage to a civilian...?<br>
-...there's no place you can go to report that.
+...there's no place you can go to report that.<br>
 Not at all.

+There is a number of ILLUSIONS of places you COULD theoretically "go to report that" as well as oceans full of people that make CARELESS ASSUMPTIONS as to whether or not those ILLUSIONS are REAL or NOT...

+But, think about the sentence you JUST read.<br>
+There's no place you can go to report a god damn thing about foreign intelligence services spying on a civilian in another country.<br>
 At least, not without a bunch of careless morons concluding long before reviewing ANY EVIDENCE WHATSOEVER...<br>
 ...that perhaps the murder of Michael Edward Cook in 1995 might be the reason WHY a civilian is being spied on by a foreign intelligence agency.